domiurg/safe_combinations/README.md

 It produces the output in 2 forms: standard console output and ".txt" file

-The generated list of combinations is in the "combinations_list.txt" file and it has a following format:
+The generated list of combinations is in the "_combinations_list.txt_" file and it has a following format:
 * 1st Column: Safe locking combination
 * 2nd Column: Washer Peg combination _first number corresponds to cog I, second to II, third to III_
 * 3rd Column: Lock knob position

+UPDATE:
+The file "_unique_combinations_list.txt_" new contains the safe code combinations that are defined by one and only one Cog Wheel peg combination, thus these 34 combinations should be the most failure-proof combinations to use while building your safe.
+The same formatting scheme applies to this file as described above.